Stephen Hendry: Doing the Business (1988)

 A documentary following future seven time world snooker champion Stephen Hendry as a teenager in the run up to and aftermath of his first ever ranking event win at the Rothmans Grand Prix.

-The film focuses on the apolitical subject of a professional snooker player's career and business endeavors, emphasizing themes of individual achievement and dedication rather than promoting any specific political ideology.
+This film is rated 0 because its focus on the career and achievements of a professional snooker player is inherently apolitical, emphasizing universal themes of individual dedication, skill, and competition rather than promoting any specific political ideology.

 This documentary about a specific white male athlete naturally features its subject and individuals from his life and sport, without intentional casting changes for diversity.
 Its narrative focuses on the athlete's career, not on critiquing traditional identities or incorporating explicit DEI themes.